bhauman/bhauman.github.com/_posts/2014-05-01-interactive-programming-flappy-bird-clojurescript.md

     git clone https://github.com/bhauman/flappy-bird-demo.git

-After it's downloaded `cd` into the `flappy-bird-demo` directory and
+After it has downloaded, `cd` into the `flappy-bird-demo` directory and
 type:

     lein figwheel

-You can now goto `localhost:3449/index.html` and open up `src/flappy-bird-demo/core.cljs` your favorite editor and start coding.
+You can now goto `localhost:3449/index.html` and open up `src/flappy_bird_demo/core.cljs` your favorite editor and start coding.
 Make sure you open the development console so you can get feedback about code reloads.

-Keep in mind this is all pre-post-pre-alpha stuff, so when you find bugs in figwheel let me know.
+Keep in mind this is all pre-post-pre-alpha stuff, so when you find bugs in figwheel please let me know.

 The flappy bird code is rough and has many refactoring opportunities.
 I wish I could say I did that on purpose.